Hot Tub Removal Cost: What to Expect in 2026

 What to ask before booking

 Get the quote in writing.
-Confirm the crew will disconnect the electrical at the subpanel or GFCI, not just pull the breaker.
-Ask whether deck reframing after removal is your responsibility or theirs.
-And make sure the quote covers disposal.
-Some haulers bill the tipping fee separately as a surprise line item after the job.
+Confirm the crew will disconnect electrical at the subpanel or GFCI, not just trip the breaker.
+Ask if deck reframing after removal is on you or them.
+Make sure disposal is included.
+Some haulers bill the tip fee as a surprise line item after the job.

 Frequently Asked